There is no tuition fee for:

 Scholarships and grants

-If you are an international student, you can – in a few cases – apply for scholarships to fund all or part of your programme at the Business Academy.
+If you are an international student, you can – in a very few cases – apply for scholarships to fund all or part of your programme at the Business Academy.
 All students can apply for scholarships to fund studies or internships abroad.

 All students pay all other costs such as books, field trips and trips abroad themselves.

 All international students must pay a material fee of € 100 prior to admission.
 The compulsory material fee covers expenses such as print-outs, handouts, student card, introduction arrangements for the first semester, etc.

 Living expenses in Denmark are quite high.
 We strongly recommend that the student has enough money to cover his/her living expenses for the first 6 months.

 The Danish currency is the krone (DKK), divided into 100 øre.
 The exchange rate is approximately 7.45 DKK for € 1.

-You might want to open a bank account in Denmark, especially if you want to pay your rent directly from your account.
+You should open a bank account in Denmark, especially if you want to pay your rent directly from your account.
 If you find a student job in Denmark, you must have an account in a Danish bank.

 To obtain a bank account you need to show your passport and CPR number.
 You will get a bank account and a bank card within two weeks.
 When choosing a bank, you may be interested in asking about the fees and charges for withdrawing money from an ATM, card payments at local supermarkets or shops or when paying the rent or the bill for your phone or any other subscription directly from your account.